 AstronautEnshrined 1976 1921-2016

-Glenn has flown two space missions in which he was the oldest astronaut to do so.
-At the age of 40 he was the first American to orbit the Earth in 1962 and in 1998 at the age of 77 he was a crewmember on the space shuttle Discovery 7.
-While the nation thought of him as a hero in 1962 he told his wife and teen-age children: “Look, we are the same kind of people we were before.
+John Glenn flew two space missions in which he was the oldest astronaut to do so.
+At the age of 40, he was the first American to orbit the Earth in 1962, and in 1998 at the age of 77, he was a crew member on the space shuttle Discovery 7.
+While the nation thought of him as a hero in 1962, he told his wife and teenage children: “Look, we are the same kind of people we were before.
 I’m still putting my pants on one leg at a time.
 I don’t want anybody getting any big poppycock ideas.”
-He has never thought of himself as a hero, in spite of all of his accomplishments.
+He has never thought of himself as a hero, despite all of his accomplishments.

 After the war, he entered the regular Marine Corps and serves in the Pacific for two more years.
 Returning home in 1949, he became a flight instructor before attending the Marine Corps School and then taking the Jet Refresher Course.
 Sent to Korea in 1953, Glenn flew 63 combat missions as a Marine and 27 more with the Air Force, for which he earned two more Distinguished Flying Crosses and eight more Air Medals.
 Completing the Navy Test Pilot School, he became a Project Officer on Navy interceptors and, while serving in the Navy’s Fighter Design Branch, completed the first nonstop supersonic transcontinental flight in a record three hours 23 minutes.